-The Audit Committee currently consists of three independent directors.
-Each member of the Audit Committee meets the independence requirements of the NASDAQ Global Market for membership on the Audit Committee.
+The Audit Committee currently consists of four independent directors.
+Each member of the Audit Committee meets the independence requirements of the NASDAQ Stock Market for membership on the Audit Committee.

 Our company's management is responsible for the financial reporting process, including the system of internal control over financial reporting, and for the preparation of consolidated financial statements in accordance with generally accepted accounting principles.
-Our company's independent registered public accounting firm is responsible for auditing those consolidated financial statements.
+Our company's independent registered public accounting firm is responsible for auditing those consolidated financial statements and auditing the effectiveness of internal control over financial reporting.
 Our responsibility is to monitor and review these processes.
 We have relied, without independent verification, on the information provided to us and on the representations made by our company's management and independent registered public accounting firm.

-In fulfilling our oversight responsibilities, we discussed with representatives of KPMG LLP, our company's independent registered public accounting firm for 2009, the overall scope and plans for their audit of our company's consolidated financial statements for 2009.
+In fulfilling our oversight responsibilities, we discussed with representatives of KPMG LLP, our company's independent registered public accounting firm for 2012, the overall scope and plans for their audit of our company's consolidated financial statements for 2012.
 We met with them, with and without our company's management present, to discuss the results of their audits of our consolidated financial statements and of our company's internal control over financial reporting and to discuss with them the overall quality of our company's financial reporting.

-We reviewed and discussed the audited consolidated financial statements for 2009 with management and the independent registered public accounting firm.
+We reviewed and discussed the audited consolidated financial statements for 2012 with management and the independent registered public accounting firm.